debops/debops/docs/code-standards-policy.rst

 Task definitions MUST use the native YAML syntax formatting.
 Ansible accepts various ways to define Ansible tasks.
-However, there are several advantages by agreening on the YAML syntax:
+However, there are several advantages by agreeing on the YAML syntax:

 - Unified coding style